hypnosisfoundation/documentation/docs/litepaper/index.md

 ### Timo Sarkar

 Timo Sarkar, 18 is the founder and core-developer of Hypnosis.
 He started the project with an initial idea of an ideological scalable blockchain in 2019.
+He eventually started to think of a layer 0/1 protocol that could power web3 infrastructure by forming a fog-computing architecture.
+To thid day, Hypnosis is a decentralized fog-computing network with smart-contracts and sharding capabilities.
 Additionally he founded the Hypnosis Foundation which acts as a DAO and strives to be fully regulatory compliant (CH-EU).

 ## Vision and Roadmap